 Truckers General Liability Coverage

 As far as trucking insurance is concerned, truckers general liability coverage is a broad coverage plan.
 It covers any action of the driver when operating on someone else’s property.
-This goes for truck stops, loading docks
+This goes for truck stops, loading docks and other public spaces.
+This type of coverage also pertains to mistakes in the delivery of the load.

 Non-Trucking Liability Coverage